ceramicowl/AltRight-Blocklist/README.md

 A simple Python script runs groups.txt through the public ClearBit API, which performs a web search and returns organization info in JSON format.
 If a result is returned, the first web address result is passed into results.txt.
 In theory, this file can then be added directly into the PiHole Adlists.

 Additionally, individually discovered domains are added to ManualAdditions.txt manually.
 This list is, by nature, overwhelmingly incomplete.
 However, it can provide a more convenient central list than individual blacklist entries.
+Cuurently the vast majority of entries were sourced via Wikipedia's list of known hate websites.